 The English Literature Department at Birmingham offers a range of single and joint honours courses such as English and History of Art and English and Classical Literature & Civilisation.
 The core programme is in English literature and students can elect creative writing, film studies and English language studies.

 Cambridge has a globally strong reputation with academics and employers and is renowned for the teaching of English worldwide.
 Cambridge's English Literature courses uniquely combine initially literary history studies with the chance to specialise in and develop your own interests at the undergraduate level too by choosing from a variety of specialisations in the areas of criticism, American literature, Chaucer, etc.

-The best university in London, UCL is one of the larger and diverse of the top UK universities.
-UCL's English department offers both great breadth and depth in its study choices.
-First-year students cover major literary texts and go on to take six further self-chosen courses.
+One of the world's top ten universities, University College London is the largest and most diverse college of the University of London.
+UCL's English department offers both great breadth and depth in its courses and students get to tailor courses according to their own interests.
+First-year students cover major literary texts and can go on to take six further self-chosen courses.

 York offers great graduate prospects and a diverse and flexible English degree covering not just English prose, poetry and drama but also offering non-English original language and translated texts to choose from.

 Solent provides core areas of study such as poetry, drama, literary theory and texts along with some exciting optional modules to its students.
-You will be taught by published writers and will be taught units that cover employability skills Their English and Creative Writing degree programme is a particularly popular and employable one and they also offer English studies combined with Film and Media.
+You will be taught by published writers.
+The English and Creative Writing degree programme is a particularly popular and employable one and they also offer English studies combined with Film and Media.

 Lancaster offers a variety of degree combinations to study such as English Literature and Creative Writing and Literature and Film.
 Students study mandatory classic curriculum and move on to study texts and literature extending from Romantic till World literature.